LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 ✔ line 234: unfinished line

-☐ figure 5: non-failure cases should be of the form `succ v`
+✔ figure 5: non-failure cases should be of the form `succ v`
 > KC: Can Jeremy fix this?
+> JS: Fixed.

 ✔ definition 4.3: use a proper symbol for bind, as `>>=` is not nicely displayed